Particular/docs.particular.net/samples/serializers/transitioning-formats/sample.md

 ## Messages in transit

 It is important to consider both [discarding of old messages](/nservicebus/messaging/discard-old-messages.md) and how the [error queue](/nservicebus/recoverability/configure-error-handling.md) is handled.
-For example the following time-line could be problematic:
+For example, the following time-line could be problematic:

 * A message makes use of the old serialization format.
 * The message has a long Time-To-Be-Received (TTBR).